 The measures introduced were successfully implemented at all sites, and until now all production plants of both segments in Greece, Romania and Bulgaria are in undisrupted operation.
 Production continuity was maintained, while health & safety measures were enforced.
-Raw material supply was safeguarded 140 and the Group faced no shortage whatsoever in all critical inputs.
+Raw material supply was safeguarded and the Group faced no shortage whatsoever in all critical inputs.

-The incremental costs incurred due to the coronavirus outbreak amounted to EUR 1,837 thousand.
-Such cost includes temporary premium payments to compensate employees for performing their normal duties at increased personal risk, charges for cleaning and disinfecting facilities more thoroughly and more frequently, medical equipment, nursery staff and other expenses directly associated with the coronavirus Covid-19 pandemic.
+The incremental costs - excluding any reliefs provided by local legislation because of measures taken due to the pandemic - incurred due to the coronavirus outbreak amounted to EUR 211 thousand (2020: EUR 1,837 thousand).
+Such cost includes temporary premium payments to compensate employees for performing their normal duties at increased personal risk, charges for cleaning and disinfecting facilities more thoroughly and more frequently, medical equipment, nursery staff and other expenses and reliefs directly associated with the coronavirus Covid-19 pandemic.